 - All appeals allowed and family remains in UK together.

 The second of these options was quickly dismissed as totally unrealistic.
-The UT carefully considered the other two possibilities and came down in favour of all the appeals being allowed.
-The reasoning was essentially that the best interests of the child are clearly that he should remain in the UK with his parents, that this is a very weighty consideration and that by virtue of section 117B(6) there is no public interest in removal of the parents.
+The Upper Tribunal carefully considered the other two possibilities and came down in favour of all the appeals being allowed.
+The reasoning was essentially that the best interests of the child are clearly that he should remain in the UK with his parents, that it would not be reasonable to expect him to leave the UK due to his length of residence and high degree of social and cultural integration, and that by virtue of section 117B(6) there is no public interest in removal of the parents.

 The former President held that it would be “artificial”, “unrealistic”, “a fiction”, “imaginary”, “surreal”, in breach of public law, in breach of the section 55 duty to have regard to the welfare of children and in breach of Article 8 itself to treat the cases of the family members entirely separately from one another: